 Mahalia Jackson met Thomas A. Dorsey in Chicago.
-Dorsey would become the father of Gospel music, an enormously popular and influential form, and his composition “Take My Hand, Precious Lord” would become Jackson’s signature vocal performance and a favorite of Dr. Martin Luther King, Jr.
+Dorsey would become the father of Gospel music, an enormously popular and influential form.
+His composition “Take My Hand, Precious Lord” would become Jackson’s signature song and a favorite of Dr. Martin Luther King, Jr.

 The Impressions recorded “People Get Ready” in Chicago.
 Inspired by the 1963 March on Washington and written by the legendary Curtis Mayfield, Dr. Martin Luther King, Jr., named the song the unofficial anthem of the Civil Rights Movement.

 Soul Train first aired on WCIU-TV in Chicago.
 Before its syndicated run ended in 2006, the much-loved music program would propel the careers of many Black artists, from the Jackson 5 to LL Cool J to Lenny Kravitz.